nmaas-platform/nmaas-docs/docs/blog/blog3/nmaas-101-3.md

-???
-Oxidized application specific configuration
+??? example "Oxidized application specific configuration"

     In the RARE domain we had a specific requirement that requires a specific profiles for the RARE network equipment.